 This software provides everything you need for your printed projects to turn out just the way you envision them.
 Use the bleed setup to ensure no unwanted white space makes its way onto your physical creations.
 You can also add printer’s marks, making it easier to know where to cut the paper once it’s been printed.
 Should anything be off, Illustrator will warn you before sending your file to the printer.

 Adobe Illustrator review: Price and Support Options

 As with the other programs in Adobe’s Creative Cloud, Illustrator requires a subscription, which costs either $20.99 per month or $239.88 per year.
 Adobe offers a free trial period, but it’s only seven days, which is much shorter than the 30-day average.
 If you’d prefer a powerful program that is much more affordable, we recommend Affinity Designer and the other Affinity apps.

 Adobe has one of the largest support databases of any graphic design software.
 If you want tips from pros, simply go onto the official user forum or one of the many fan-created user forums.
 Because this is such a popular program, you’ll also find hundreds, if not thousands, of video tutorials created both by Adobe and pro users.
 You can contact Adobe via email and live chat if you need further assistance.

 Illustrator is the industry standard for vector-based graphic design software.
-It’s superpowerful and creates quality effects and vector elements.
-If you need pixel brush tools and photo touch-up tools, however, you’ll need a photo editing software.
+It’s super-powerful and creates quality effects and vector elements.
+If you need pixel brush tools and photo touch-up tools, however, you’ll need a photo editing software, and maybe some of the best graphic design software too.
 The subscription requirement is probably the biggest drawback, but if you’re willing to pay, you’ll have access to some of the most powerful vector tools on the market.